Tech giants are profiting — and getting more powerful — even as the global economy tanks

 Yelp declined to comment.

-Inside Google, a cautious attitude prevails as the search giant anticipates significant losses in income from advertising, particularly from the travel, entertainment and retail industries, in the coming months according to people who work there who spoke on the condition of anonymity.
+Inside Google, a cautious attitude prevails as the search company anticipates significant losses in income from advertising in the coming months, particularly from the travel, entertainment and retail industries, according to people who work there, who, like others, spoke on the condition of anonymity to talk freely without having to get company authorization.
 Estimates by eMarketer predict overall spending on search and display advertising, which constitute Google’s core businesses, could drop by at least 20 percent or be as high as 38 percent in the quarter starting April 1.

 “The entire global economy is hurting, and Google and Alphabet are not immune to the effects of this global pandemic,” Sundar Pichai, chief executive of Alphabet, Google’s parent company, wrote in an email to staff this month.
 “We exist in an ecosystem of partnerships and interconnected businesses, many of whom are feeling significant pain.”